Edition LLP23 - 18 July 2022

 (a) our total liability in connection with each matter on which you instruct us will not exceed three million pounds (£3,000,000);

-(b) we will not be liable to you for any indirect or consequential loss or for any of the following losses (whether or not those losses are considered by the law to flow “directly” (i.e. naturally) from the relevant breach or negligence), namely loss of profits, loss of contracts, loss of anticipated savings, loss of or damage to goodwill);
+(b) we will not be liable to you for any indirect or consequential loss or for any of the following losses (whether or not those losses are considered by the law to flow “directly” (i.e. naturally) from the relevant breach or negligence), namely loss of profits, loss of investment, loss of contracts, loss of anticipated savings, loss of or damage to goodwill);

 (c) your sole remedy for any loss of, or damage to, your original documents or our files and records relating to your matters and intellectual property rights is set out in paragraph 13.6 above;